Whew, launching two brand new products in 3 months’ time is no joke!

 Strategy & planning

-We did not wake up one morning and decide, “hey, let’s launch a brand new product next week!”
-We carefully and thoughtfully planned out these launches as there was a lot of moving pieces that needed to be considered.
+We did not wake up one morning and decide, “Hey, let’s launch a brand new product next week!”
+We carefully and thoughtfully planned out these launches as there were a lot of moving pieces that needed to be considered.

 One huge reason why we reached our launch goals was that we knew our customers wanted these products because they told us.

 We do two surveys every year, one in January and one in July/August where we ask our customers what they struggle with the most among many other questions that get to the root of their needs.